digixone/support_ticket2/README.md

 What is used in this project?

 HESK Help Desk Software free edition:
 SysAid, sponsors of HESK, offers an all-in-one IT help desk and asset management software, which includes a set of integrated, essential features to: automate help desk management, monitor assets, and manage all your IT tasks on one platform.

-If you are planning to use this with your own branding.. please proceed to HESK website to see more information on Paid HESK Help Desk Software.
+If you are planning to use this with your own branding.. please proceed to HESK website to see more information on paid HESK Help Desk Software.

 Free Edition Information: